F1F88/sm-ext-log4sp/readme.md

 This is a Sourcemod extension that wraps the [spdlog](https://github.com/gabime/spdlog) library to enhance SourcePawn logging and debugging.

+Log4sp is a powerful [SourceMod](https://www.sourcemod.net/about.php) extension that provides SourceMod plugin developers with a powerful, high-performance, and easy-to-use [logging API](./sourcemod/scripting/include/).

+With Log4sp, plugin developers no longer need to write complex logging code, so they can focus more on the core function development of the plugin.

 ## Features

 1. Very fast, much faster than [SourceMod API - Logging](https://sm.alliedmods.net/new-api/logging)